-This RF is one of several reports and environmental and social instruments developed to support management of the environmental and social aspects of the PRIME Project.
+This RF is one of several environmental and social instruments developed to support management of the environmental and social aspects of the PRIME and SCORE Projects.
 Other key E&S documents prepared by the ESA consultants for project appraisal include:

-- Environmental and Social Management Framework (ESMF). - Stakeholder Engagement Plan (SEP).

-Environmental and Social Commitment Plan (ESCP).
+- Environmental and Social Management Framework (ESMF). - Stakeholder Engagement Plan (SEP). - Environmental and Social Commitment Plan (ESCP).